okfde/okfn.de/content/blog/2018/2018-02-14-openschufa-english.md

 type: post
 layout: post
 card: true
-published: true
+title: 'Get involved: We crack the Schufa!'
-title: "Get involved: We crack the Schufa!"
+publishedDate: 2018-02-14
 ---

 When applying for a loan, mobile phone contract, or even trying to rent an apartment in Germany, the [Schufa](https://en.wikipedia.org/wiki/Schufa) score - Germany's credit rating - is decisive.
 If you have a few "points" too little, your application is refused.
 (Computer says ["No"](https://youtu.be/AJQ3TM-p2QI?t=45) to your new smartphone or apartment.)
 However, the calculation of these credit scores - done by the private Schufa company - is fully intransparent.
 The formula is a trade secret, and as such not open to the public.